Studies Show Black Folks Dictate the Culture, But Why Don’t We Have Stock in Ownership?

 In a talk called “From Consumers to Creators, Nielsen Examines the Digital Habits and Impact of Black Consumers,” Roland Martin sits down with Cheryl Grace, Nielsen’s Vice President of US Strategic Community Alliances and Consumer Engagement for the Congressional Black Caucus Foundation (CBCF) Week in Washington DC.
 Check out their conversation on the recent shift from Black folks being the biggest spenders to being the ones with cultural commerce.

-Studies Show Black Folks Dictate the Culture, But Why Don’t We Have Stock in Ownership? was originally published on hellobeautiful.com
+Studies Show Black Folks Dictate the Culture, But Why Don’t We Have Stock in Ownership? was originally published on hiphopwired.com